tylergreason/work_it_out/README.md

 ## Model Wireframes

-The arrows in the image below represent "has many" relationships (as in, the User model has many user_routines, and has many routines through user_routines).
+The arrows in the image below represent "has many" relationships (as in, the User model has many user_workouts, and has many workouts through user_workouts).

 <img src="wireframe.png">